nimairoy/b5-assignment-1/README.md

 Example:

-typescript
-Copy
-Edit
 function greet(name: string) {
   return `Hello, ${name.toUpperCase()}`;
 }

-// greet(42); // ❌ Error: Argument of type 'number' is not assignable to parameter of type 'string'
+// greet(42); //  Error: Argument of type 'number' is not assignable to parameter of type 'string'

 #### 2. Improved Code Readability
 With clear type annotations, other developers can understand the purpose of variables and functions without diving deep into the implementation.